 Main Takeaways

 We are made of lines, not things.
-Deleuze and Guattari’s core claim is that what matters in any social space is not the objects in it but the trajectories running through it — how desire flows, how lines interfere with one another, what happens when a limit becomes a threshold.
+What matters in any social space is not the objects in it but the trajectories running through it — how desire flows, how lines interfere with one another, what happens when a limit becomes a threshold.
 Mapping a classroom spatially misses what is actually happening.
 Mapping it as a field of lines tells you something true.

 The concept originated from following Autistic children.
 Fernand Deligny mapped the wandering paths of Autistic children at a campsite — movement that appeared purposeless to outside observers but was not aimless.
 Deleuze and Guattari built lines of flight from those maps.
 The philosophical framework for understanding desire and becoming in human life was built from observing neurodivergent movement that the dominant interpretive framework could not read.

 Teaching is relay-switch management — and Cavendish Space distributes the switches.
-The speaker concludes that teaching is the problem of managing transitions between lines on behalf of the room.
+Buchanan concludes that teaching is the problem of managing transitions between lines on behalf of the room.
 Cavendish Space inverts this: through lily pads, edge design, and interaction badges, it gives each person control over their own relay switches.
-This is self-determination theory as environmental design.
+This is self-determination as environmental design.

 Assemblages are durational, not only spatial.
-The speaker makes a pointed critique of assemblage theory’s tendency to over-focus on space.
-Assemblages are organized as rhythms and strings of moments.
+Buchanan makes a pointed critique of assemblage theory’s tendency to over-focus on space.
+Assemblages are organised as rhythms and strings of moments.
 Cavendish Space has made the same move independently — it is an ecology of rhythms and participation structures, not just a floor plan.

 The molecular line needs protection, not management.
 When the molecular line — monotropic attention, special interests, what actually matters to the person — is suppressed rather than accommodated, it goes underground.
-It becomes a secret soundtrack running beneath a life that can’t accommodate it.
-Cavendish Space’s Cave zone is designed to protect the molecular line — to give it room to flow without being immediately collapsed back into the molar.
+Cavendish Space’s Cave zone is designed to protect it: to give it room to flow without being immediately collapsed back into the molar.

 The line of abolition is the line educators and designers must take seriously.
-The speaker describes how every classroom teeters near the line of abolition — the point where neither learning nor connection is possible.
 For neurodivergent people, undesigned environments activate the line of abolition as a baseline condition before any learning begins.
-This is why sensory safety, psychological safety, and the Habitat layer of Cavendish Space are not optional features — they are the preconditions for any line to flow at all.
+Sensory safety, psychological safety, and the Habitat layer of Cavendish Space are not optional features — they are the preconditions for any line to flow at all.

 Reflection Questions